slemanz/ADVANCED_EMBEDDED_C/TDD/testing_way/README.md

 TurnOff doesn’t alter valid states.
 This reinforces the rule: never let production code get ahead of tests.
 Always write a test for each new behavior.

+For better error handling, we use a `RUNTIME_ERROR()` macro to log out-of-bounds accesses.
+During tests, a stub captures the error message and parameters, allowing verification.
+The test OutOfBoundsProducesRuntimeError checks that calling TurnOn(-1) triggers the expected error.

+For unresolved questions, we use IGNORE_TEST to create executable reminders.
+These tests compile but don’t run, serving as TODOs that appear in test outputs.
+For example, IGNORE_TEST(LedDriver, OutOfBoundsToDo) prompts future action without breaking the build.

+Always remember:

+- TDD catches errors early, like the off-by-one mistake, preventing bugs from becoming entrenched.

+- Tests act as documentation, clearly specifying requirements through examples.

+- Refactor only when tests are green to maintain a safety net.

+- Never write code without a test to justify it, ensuring every change is verified.

+- Use stubs and mocks to isolate code from hardware dependencies, enabling off-target testing.